Federal Inmate Population is now 217,051 people.

 Support FedCURE Through Your Online Purchases From These Vendors:

 Many thanks to the tens of thousands of American's who supported H.R.
-1475 in the 111th Congress.
-Although the bill did not pass, it is not the last hurrah for federal good time legislation.
-FedCURE announces The Sentencing Reform Act of 2011 and The Barber Amendment.
-Please continue to contact your Congresspersons urging them to sponsor FedCURE's proposals in 112th Congress.
+1475 in the 111th Congress and The BARBER AMENDMENT Petition in the 112-119th Congress.
+Although the bill did not pass and BARBER not introduced, it is not the last hurrah for federal good time legislation.
+Please continue to contact your Congresspersons urging them to sponsor FedCURE's proposals in 119th Congress.

 FedCURE NEWS Special Video Presentation: http://www.fedcure.org/SecondLook.shtml

-Note: The Sentencing Reform Act of 2011 has not been introduced.
-FedCURE is seeking bipartisan support for the bill in the 112th Congress.
+Note: The Sentencing Reform Act has not been introduced.
+FedCURE is seeking bipartisan support for the bill in the 119th Congress.

 FedCURE's Federal Good Time Bill Campaign: "Top 10 Ideas for Change in America"